Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Poisson brackets

-As is well known, the constants of motion --- energy, angular momentum , LRL vector --- form a Lie algebra under the Poisson bracket.
-To compute the brackets, it is simplest to work in index notation (cf Section~\ref{sec:generators}), with
+As is well known, the constants of motion --- energy, angular momentum, LRL vector --- form a Lie algebra under the Poisson bracket.
+To compute the brackets, it is simplest to work in index notation (cf Section~\ref{sec:generators}) and use expressions \eqref{P.E}, \eqref{P.L}, \eqref{P.A}.
+This yields